Precession Relaxation of Viscoelastic Oblate Rotators: Outline of the method

 Unfortunately, the argument of smallness fails to work.
 To understand this, consider a similar situation emerging in the theory of tides, where deformation-caused changes in the gravitational potential cannot be omitted.
 Indeed, by calculating those small changes and comparing them with the tide-raising potential, we find the holy grail of the tidal theory, the dynamical Love numbers $\,k_l\,$ and phase lags $\,\epsilon_l\,$ with $\,l\geq2\,$.
 Thereafter, the tidal dissipation rate is calculated as a series where each term is proportional to $\,k_l\,\sin\epsilon_l\,$, see \cite{pealecassen1978} and \cite{efroimskymakarov2014}.
 Evidently, the neglect of the small changes of shape implies setting $\,k_l=0\,$ which, in its turn, renders a zero dissipation rate, a nonsensical outcome.

 However, there exists an alternative, though equivalent, way of calculating the dissipated power.
 It implies integration over the body (and averaging over time) of a product of the stress by the time derivative of the strain.
-This method is explained briefly in Section \ref{calculation} below, and in mode detail in Appendix \ref{difficulties}.
-In Section \ref{AppendixD3} of the Appendix, it is demonstrated that the so-arranged calculation renders the damping rate as a sum over the harmonics $\,\chi\,$ involved,$\,$\footnote{~In the case of an oblate rotator, the forcing frequency $\,\chi\,$ assumes only two values, $\,\chi_1\,=\,\omega\,$ and $\,\chi_2\,=\,2\,\omega\,$, as can be seen from the equations (\ref{eq}) and (\ref{30}).
-For a triaxial rotator, the number of harmonics $\,\chi_n\,$ in the spectrum becomes infinite~---~see the explanation in the end of Section \ref{3.2.3} above. } with each term in this sum proportional to $\,|\,\bar{J}(\chi)\,|\,\sin\delta(\chi)\,$.
+This method is explained briefly in Section \ref{calculation} below, and in more detail in Appendix \ref{difficulties}.
+In Section \ref{AppendixD3} of the Appendix, it is demonstrated that the so-arranged calculation renders the damping rate as a sum over the harmonics $\,\chi\,$ involved, with each term in this sum proportional to $\,|\,\bar{J}(\chi)\,|\,\sin\delta(\chi)\,$.
 Here $\,\bar{J}(\chi)\,$ is the complex compliance of the medium at the frequency $\,\chi\,$, while $\,\delta(\chi)\,$ is the phase lag of the strain relative to the stress at this frequency.
 This lag is defined through

 The neglect of the small variations of shape does $\,${\it{not}}$\,$ nullify $\,|\,\bar{J}(\chi)\,|\,$, because this quantity is local and is defined by the rheology of the material (not by the shape of the body).
-Accordingly, within this formulation, it is possible to ignore the small changes of the shape and the ensuing oscillating component $\,\tilde{\bf{b}}_{gr}\,$ of self-gravitation.$\,$\footnote{~The subsequent integration of the generated power will be performed over the perturbed (Euler) volume.
-This, however, will bring corrections of a higher order only.
-For explanation, see the third paragraph in Section 5.1 of \citet{efroimskymakarov2014}. }
+Accordingly, within this formulation, it is possible to ignore the small changes of the shape and the ensuing oscillating component $\,\tilde{\bf{b}}_{ \rm gr}\,$ of self-gravitation.